How to Pack a Backpack?

 For an external frame pack, you will lash it horizontally to either the top or bottom of your completely packed backpack.
 For an internal frame pack, either place it vertically inside your pack on the opposite side from your tent poles or lash it to the outside, still vertically.

 Starting at the BottomHopefully, barring an emergency, you won't need your tent or shelter until you reach camp.
-I usually remove the fancy carrying bag that this comes from the store in and stuff my tent directly into the bottom of my pack.
+I usually remove the fancy carrying bag that this comes from the store-in and stuff my tent directly into the bottom of my pack.
 Depending on which pack I am carrying, I either stand the poles up on the inside along one side of the pack or lash them to the outside running vertically.
+I consider the Coleman Sundome 2 person backpacking tent the best tent on the market, and the updated version comes complete with some great upgrades and features that make it super easy to set up, even for solo backpackers.

 My sleeping bag comes next.
 Before I load my sleeping bag into my pack I put my sleeping wear, including extra socks, into the bag.
 With my sleeping bag protected in a plastic garbage bag, I can be assured of having dry, warm clothes to wear even if I hike through a downpour of rain.
 If you have a down bag, you can probably compress it into the size of a melon and put it in next.
 A synthetic bag will take up a little more room, but can go in now as well.